Shippensburg University History and Philosophy Department

 A Great Place to Explore the Past and Build Your Future

-Our student-centered faculty teach a diverse range of fascinating courses, allowing you to immerse yourself in the topics and time periods that you enjoy.
-Our department is particularly strong in the areas of Social Studies Education, Public History, World History, United States history, European history, Asian history, Middle Eastern History, Latin American history, and Women's history.
+Our student-centered and award-winning faculty teach a diverse range of fascinating courses, allowing you to immerse yourself in the topics and time periods that you enjoy.
+Our department has particular strengths in United States history, European history, Asian and Middle Eastern history, world history, and public history.
 Faculty are eager to engage students in faculty-student research projects in their areas of expertise.

 We provide students with a wide-array of opportunities for hands-on experiential learning.
-Our Social Studies students gain valuable teaching experience through our department's Peer Tutoring Program.
-Public History students work with historical artifacts and learn museum practices at the Shippensburg University Fashion Archives and Museum.
-The campus's Little Red School House and Cumberland Valley Normal School Historic District provide readily available resources for studying historic preservation and interpretation.
-Students regularly volunteer and undertake service-learning projects at the numerous historical organization and sites in the region.
+Our Social Studies students gain valuable teaching experience through our department's Peer Tutoring Program and through two student teacher placements.
+Public History students work with historical artifacts and learn museum practices at the Shippensburg University Fashion Archives and Museum that is located on campus.
+Students regularly volunteer and undertake service-learning projects at the rich variety of museums, archives, and historical sites in our region.

 Our well-established internship program makes it possible for students to gain professional work experience--including at sites such as Gettysburg National Military Park, the United States Army Heritage and Educational Center, and the Pennsylvania State Museum.
 Students also have the option to pursue internship at sites across the nation, or even overseas.

 We have a variety of graduate and undergraduate programs to meet every need.
 At the undergraduate level, we have our Bachelor of Science in Education degree that certifies students in Social Studies education.
 Our Bachelor of Arts in History is our most flexible degree that allows students opportunities for undertaking internships, studying abroad, and pursuing minors.
 Our Public History concentration helps to prepare students for careers with historic sites and institutions through coursework, internships, and hands-on field experiences.